Hanani-Tutte for approximating maps of graphs: Introduction

 Independently discovered operations of expansion and contraction of a base from~\cite{CDPP09}, that were used also in~\cite{AAET16,ChEX15}, can be thought of as a local version of the derivative of Minc and M.~Skopenkov.\jk{tady tem bych asi chtel dat vice prostoru - trochu muj bias, protoze jako prvni jsem cetl Cortese et al.} We remark that the developments in~\cite{AAET16,ChEX15,CDPP09} were obtained independently from the line of research pioneered by Minc, and the connection between these two research directions was not realized in the past.
 In fact, similarly as in~\cite{AFT18+_weak} we could use the operations of cluster and pipe expansions which seem to be more efficient from the algorithmic perspective, but in the context of $\mathbb{Z}_2$-approximation the derivative seems to be more natural.

-\paragraph{Our extension of the derivative.} In our extension of the Minc's and M.~Skopenkov's derivative~\footnote{In comparison with the general definition of the derivative in~\cite{M94_derivative}, our definition is more-or-less the same when $G$ has maximum degree 2, and differs substantially for graphs with maximum degree more than 2.}, $H'$ is no longer a subgraph of the line graph of $H$, but $H'$ is rather a graph obtained by suppressing certain degree-$2$ vertices in a subgraph of a blow-up of the edge-vertex incidence graph of $H$. \jk{opravdu? to jsem asi neco zaspal...}\rf{o co presne ide?}\jk{mel jsem asi dojem, ze i v nasem pripade je to podgraf linegrafu... no zkusim se zorientovat.}
+\paragraph{Our extension of the derivative.} In our extension of the Minc's and M.~Skopenkov's derivative\footnote{In comparison with the general definition of the derivative in~\cite{M94_derivative}, our definition is more-or-less the same when $G$ has maximum degree 2, and differs substantially for graphs with maximum degree more than 2.}, $H'$ is no longer a subgraph of the line graph of $H$, but $H'$ is rather a graph obtained by suppressing certain degree-$2$ vertices in a subgraph of a blow-up of the edge-vertex incidence graph of $H$.

 One of the major obstacles in extending M.~Skopenkov's approach was the existence of vertices whose incident edges cannot be deformed locally near these vertices so that they all cross each other an even number of times.
 Such a local deformation is always possible near vertices of degree at most $3$, thus in subcubic graphs this obstacle does not occur.
-Even vertices help us, because the rotation at these vertices in a desired approximation is already decided.\jk{co presne znamena ze rotation is decided... who decides?} Indeed, Theorem~\ref{thm:main} claims the existence of an approximation that is compatible with the given $\mathbb{Z}_2$-approximation.
+Even vertices help us, because the rotation at these vertices in a desired approximation is already decided.
+Indeed, Theorem~\ref{thm:main} claims the existence of an approximation that is compatible with the given $\mathbb{Z}_2$-approximation.